NeuralEnsemble/neurotune/doc/some_examples.rst

             return traces

         def set_section_mechanism(self, sec, mech, mech_attribute, mech_value):
+            """
+            Set the value of an attribute of a NEURON section
+            """
             for seg in sec:
                 setattr(getattr(seg, mech), mech_attribute, mech_value)

         def run_individual(self,sim_var):
+            """
+            Run an individual simulation.

+            The candidate data has been flattened into the sim_var dict.
+The sim_var dict contains parameter:value key value pairs, which are applied to the model before it is simulated.

+            The simulation itself is carried out via the instantiation of a Simulation object (see Simulation class above).

+            """

             #make compartments and connect them
             soma=h.Section()
             axon=h.Section()